TokMem: One-Token Procedural Memory for Large Language Models: Experiments

-\paragraph{Results and Findings.} TokMem provides the most consistent and scalable performance across models and task scales.
-As shown in Table~\ref{tab:tasks-pivot}, non-parametric methods such as Base shows stable but fail to achieve competitive performance.
-RAG performs reasonably well on when memory is not heavy but quickly degrade as the number of task memory increases, indicating its sensitivity to retriever quality.
-Parametric methods such as fine-tuning achieve stronger initial accuracy but suffer from forgetting as tasks accumulate; replay memory alleviates this issue but still falls short of TokMem.
-By contrast, we see that TokMem maintains high accuracy with minimal performance drop when acquiring new task memories, achieving the best average results across all settings.
-The decoupled variant (TokMem+DC) provides modest gains for the smaller Qwen 0.5B model but provides no improvement for larger Llama models, and in some cases underperforms TokMem when scaling to many tasks.
+The decoupled variant (TokMem+DC) yields modest gains for the smaller Qwen-0.5B model but no improvement for larger Llama models, and in some cases it underperforms TokMem when scaling to many tasks.
+Overall, although TokMem+DC is a tempting variant, it does not provide additional benefits.
+We therefore focus on the simple yet effective TokMem (without DC).

 Table~\ref{tab:routing-accuracy} further highlights TokMem’s robustness in memory routing.
-Its accuracy remains above $94\%$ even at $1{,}000$ tasks with the smallest 0.5B model, significantly outperforming the Sentence-BERT retriever used in RAG, whose accuracy drops below $80\%$ when have the stress to route for $1{,}000$ tasks.
-This high-fidelity memory routing enables TokMem to sustain strong performance without relying on external retrieval mechanisms or fine-tuning, demonstrating its advantage in continual and large-scale task acquisition.
+Its accuracy remains above $94\%$ even at $1{,}000$ tasks with the smallest 0.5B model, significantly outperforming the Sentence-BERT retriever used in RAG.
+By contrast, the retriever’s accuracy drops below $80\%$ when routing over $1{,}000$ tasks.
+This high-fidelity routing enables TokMem to sustain strong performance without external retrieval or fine-tuning, demonstrating its advantage for continual and large-scale task acquisition.

-\paragraph{Analysis of Training Efficiency.} We compare the training sample efficiency of LoRA fine-tuning and TokMem on the first $10$ tasks from SNI, a mixture setup that removes the impact of forgetting.
-We set the adapter rank to $r=1$, which helps prevent overfitting and aligns its parameter scale with TokMem.
-The result in Figure~\ref{fig:efficiency} shows that TokMem consistently achieves higher performance than fine-tuning across all sample budgets, with the greatest advantage appearing in the low-data regime.
-The decoupled variant (TokMem+DC) offers small but consistent improvements, particularly when more samples are available.
-Overall, these results highlight TokMem’s ability to learn new procedures effectively with limited data, making it a both parameter and data efficient approach to memory acquisition.
+\paragraph{Analysis of Training Sample Efficiency.} We compare the training sample efficiency of LoRA fine-tuning and TokMem on $10$ SNI tasks.
+We vary the number of training samples per task from $10$ (few-shot) to $500$, and report performance across these sample budgets in Figure~\ref{fig:efficiency}.
+We set the adapter rank to $r=1$, which helps reduce overfitting in the low-data regime and matches the parameter scale of TokMem.
+Results show that TokMem consistently outperforms fine-tuning across all budgets, with the largest gains at small sample sizes.
+The decoupled variant (TokMem+DC) yields modest gains in this controlled setting, mainly at higher sample budgets.
+Overall, these results highlight TokMem’s ability to acquire new procedures with limited data, making it both parameter- and data-efficient.